History of the Community Partnership Program

 Each month, a Business or Community Partner of the Month is featured at the regular School Board meeting.

-An important characteristics of a partnership is that business employees, school staff, and students have a strong sense of involvement as they become an integral part of each other’s organization.
+An important characteristic of a partnership is that business employees, school staff, and students have a strong sense of involvement as they become an integral part of each other’s organization.
 Although service and activities implemented by partnerships may encompass all aspects of the school program, there is an emphasis on career education and the practical application of the four R’s (reading, writing, arithmetic, and responsibility) in the work world.

 - To bring business people in the school system to share their expertise with students, teachers and administrators